zentrocdot/sd-webui-predefined_aspect_ratios/README.md

 ## To-Do

 <p align="justify">The code of the <i>Extension</i> needs to be sanitized and optimised.
-The reason is simple, as I have used existing concepts and approaches.  </p>
+The reason is simple, as I have used existing concepts and approaches.</p>

+<p align="justify">Since I am using my own extension more and more, a revision of the documentation is necessary.</p>

 ## Collection of Other Aspect Ratios